My Dinner

 German Cinnamon Sugar Pretzels.
 5 layed out on a white surface.
 A bowl of cinnamon sugar next to it.
 A basked with more pretzels

-Authentic Soft Cinnamon Sugar Pretzels (Martinsbrezeln)
+Martinsbrezeln: Irresistible Cinnamon Sugar Pretzels

 5 from 1 vote